PLEASE TAKE ACTION!

-We ask that our supporters write to their local MP and request they support the removal of the muzzle requirement for greyhounds which is included in the Dog Amendment (Stop Puppy Farming) Bill 2020.
+We ask that our supporters write to their local State MP and request they support the removal of the muzzle requirement for greyhounds which is included in the Dog Amendment (Stop Puppy Farming) Bill 2021.

 Please copy and paste the template letter below and email to your MP.
 Edit to include your greyhound’s story and why you believe this law must be removed as soon as possible.
 Individual letters hold more weight so please make an effort to edit the letter, or even better, write your own.
 Find background information on the muzzle law and the Free the Snoot campaign on this webpage below the template letter.